NikolaGanchev/OnyxXML/README.md

 # OnyxXML

-OnyxXML is a purpose-built C++ library designed to streamline XML document construction, parsing, and indexing without sacrificing performance or safety.
+OnyxXML is a C++ library designed to streamline XML document construction, parsing, and indexing without sacrificing performance or safety.
 By combining dynamic tree building, compile-time generation, and a hybrid approach, along with advanced dynamic query and editing tools, OnyxXML offers unparalleled flexibility.
 Whether you need a fully static document generated at compile time or a richly dynamic structure in your application, OnyxXML delivers with zero runtime recursion, thorough memory safety, and an intuitive API.

 ## Table of Contents